Resilient-Labs/todo-list-2019-week05/README.md

 No matter what your experience level, being an engineer means continuously learning.
 Every time you build something you always have those whoa this is awesome or fuck yeah I did it! moments.
 This is where you should share those moments!
 Recruiters and interviewers love to see that you're self-aware and passionate about growing.

-<h2> Examples </h2>
-Take a look at these couple examples that I have in my own portfolio:

-<bold>Slot Machine:</bold> https://github.com/martecodes/slot-machine-2019-week05.git